b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

     return Rover
 ```

 *Note, that the color thresholding function was changed the same way as in the notebook.
-The operator argument  (and consequently import statement) could be removed, as is not actually being used in the final result, but as I initially played around with thresholding the obstacles, not simply inverting the terrain, the function definition stuck.
-Arguably this could be cleaned up.
 The top part of perception.py up to `rover_coords()` function is as follows:*

 ```python
 import numpy as np